Interested in automatic updating?

 - Update automatically: We push the new release to your terminals.
 This happens during the night in batches spread over a two-week period while we monitor the transaction performance.
 This is the default setting for new accounts.

 - Participate in the Flex Beta program: This program lets you try out the likely new release with your particular integration on a few live terminals before your terminals are automatically updated.

-- Update manually: This strategy gives you time to test a new release yourself, but you need to contact our POS Support team every time you want to update terminals.
+- Update manually: With this strategy you test a new release yourself, but you need to contact our POS Estate Management team well in advance every time you want to update terminals.

 Every release goes through rigorous testing: